-Exasol is the high-performance, in-memory MPP(Massively Parallel Processing) database specifically designed for analytics.
+Exasol is a high-performance, in-memory MPP (Massively Parallel Processing) database specifically designed for analytics.
 From business-critical data applications to advanced analytics, Exasol helps you analyze large volumes of data faster than ever before, helping you to accelerate your BI and reporting, and to turn data into value.

 The image below provides you with a high-level overview of Exasol and it's features.